-When MAC-based, IP subnet-based, and protocol-based VLANs are supported concurrently, priority is applied in this sequence, and then port-based VLANs last.
+When MAC-based, IP subnet-based, or protocol-based VLANs are supported concurrently, priority is applied in this sequence, and then port-based VLANs last.

-- ◆ MAC Address A source MAC address which is to be mapped to a specific VLAN.
-The MAC address must be specified in the format xx-xx-xx-xx-xx. - Mask Identifies a range of MAC addresses.
-The mask can be specified in the format xx-xx-xx-xx-xx or xxxxxxxxxxxx, where an equivalent binary value "1" means relevant and "0" means ignore.
-(The default mask is ff-ff-ff-ff-ff.) - VLAN VLAN to which ingress traffic matching the specified source MAC address is forwarded.
-(Range: 1-4093) - Priority The priority assigned to untagged ingress traffic.
+- MAC Address A source MAC address which is to be mapped to a specific VLAN.
+The MAC address must be specified in the format xx-xx-xx-xx-xx or xxxxxxxxxxx. - VLAN VLAN to which ingress traffic matching the specified source MAC address is forwarded.
+(Range: 1-4094) - Priority The priority assigned to untagged ingress traffic.
 (Range: 0-7, where 7 is the highest priority; Default: 0)